 Leader: For compassion for those who can find no meaning in their suffering.
-Lord, hear us.
-All: Lord, hear our prayer.

 Leader: For those who carry a heavy cross without complaint or bitterness.
-Lord, hear us.
-All: Lord, hear our prayer.

 Leader: That we may never be so weighed down by our own suffering that we ignore the pain of others.
 Lord, hear us.